Cosmological perturbations in SFT inspired non-local scalar field models: Background solutions construction in the linearized model

-Classical solutions to equations (\ref{EOM_g}),(\ref{EOM_tau}) were studied and analyzed in \cite{Koshelev07}-\cite{abjv}.
-Here we just briefly notice the key points useful for the purposes of the present paper.
-The main idea of finding the solutions to the equations of motion is to start with equation (\ref{EOM_tau}) and to solve it, assuming the function $\tau$ is an eigenfunction of the box operator.
-If $\Box\tau=M\tau$, then such a function $\tau$ is a solution to (\ref{EOM_tau}) if and only if
+The main idea of finding solutions to the equations of motion is to start with equation (\ref{EOJ_tau}) and to solve it, assuming the function $\tau_B$ is a sum of eigenfunctions of the d'Alembert operator:

-The latter condition is an algebraic or transcendental equation.
-We name it the \textit{characteristic} equation.
-Note that $M$ is dimensionless.
-In this way of solving all the information is extracted from the roots of equation~(\ref{Betaequ}).
-Values of roots of $\Fc({M})$ do not depend on the metric.
-Since equation (\ref{EOM_tau}) is linear one can take the following function as a solution